tintinrevient/time-capsule/non-fiction/out-of-control/README.md

 * "If you create predator/prey relationships in silico, what conditions cause the virtual organisms to settle into a long-term coevolutionary duet, and what conditions cause them to crash?"

+* "I finally figured out that the way to get wonderfully lifelike behavior is not to try to make a really complex creature, but to **make a wonderfully rich environment for a simple creature**."

 <p float="left">
 	<img src="./pix/out-of-control.jpg" width="500" />
 </p>